nebulastream/nebulastream/docs/design/20240710_review-process.md

 We propose using `Clang-Tidy` to assist the code review process.
 However, this will require fine-tuning the `Clang-Tidy` configuration.
 We investigated more advanced static analysis tooling like `Sonar` or `CodeQL`, but those are either not free or require NebulaStream to be open-sourced.
 We keep the list of possible static analysis tools open for future extensions.

 We propose proper SpellChecking for all future changes, requiring us to maintain a list of NES specific terms.

+The bot will provide an overview of detected issues.
+For some issues, `Clang-Tidy` can provide quick fixes that the bot will provide. (clang-tidy-pr-comments)[https://github.com/platisd/clang-tidy-pr-comments]
+Not all issues flagged by `Clang-Tidy` will be valuable.
+Some of them might even be incorrect.
+At least for the initial tuning of rules, it may be possible to overrule the bot.
+More advanced static analysis tools can better categorize these issues, providing a notion of severity that could, in the future, dictate if the suggestion is irrelevant or mandatory.

 Basic naming conventions are enforced using `Clang-Tidy`, e.g., class names use CamelCase.